Berlin U-Bahn rolling stock: IK type cars

-On August 2011, BVG announced an order of IK series in order to replace A3L71 stock which will be life expired.
+In August 2011, BVG announced an order of IK series in order to replace A3L71 stock which will be life expired.
 Two prototypes have been bought from Stadler Rail and the remaining 38 units to be delivered between 2015 and 2017.
 These trains are based on the Stadler Tango family of trams and light rail vehicles, but will resemble and function like a full-fledged subway train.
 The number '1xxx' will be jumped into '18Yxxx' (where Y is the train car number).
 Thanks to regenerative braking the trains will recuperate up to 20% of the energy they require.

 Two prototype 4-car sets were initially ordered.
 In 2015, a production order for 38 sets was placed which are scheduled to be delivered in 2017.
 These will replace the present A3L71 series.

 Großprofil

 Today, only trains of the F and H types are in active service.

 When the city of Berlin planned the new Nord-Süd-Bahn, it ordered two cars in the Großprofil with a much greater width of 2.65 m from the Linke-Hoffmann factory in Breslau.
-They were delivered in 1914 and put through trials by the Siemens company.
+They were delivered in 1914 and put through trials by Siemens.
 The new cars with their bigger passenger capacity of 111 seats were intended to save money on the construction of platforms, because fewer cars were required to carry the passengers.
 This created a problem with platform access, which could only be solved in the 1950s and 1990s through enlargement of the platforms.

 For the U-Bahn of the AEG company, today's U8, two prototypes were ordered from the Cologne train factory van der Zypen & Charlier.
 They were built in 1916, but were never put into service.
 The Berlin train authority used the two trains from 1921 on, on a suburb route.